samkanta/GettingCleaningData-CourseProject/CodeBook.md

 - these were used as the basis for the Course Project.

 ## Variables
 Although the original study examined 561 features, the measures for computing feature vectors in the Course Project were limited to Mean Value (mean) and Standard Deviation (std).
-The vectors included each axial reading (i.e. X, Y, Z coordinate), so although there were 10 sensors, the axial coordinate means and std as variables increased the total number of variables for each observation in excess of 70. [see examples below]
+The vectors included each axial reading (i.e. X, Y, Z coordinates), so although there were 10 sensors, the axial coordinate means and std as variables increased the total number of variables for each observation in excess of 70. [see examples below]

 ### Measurement for Variables (grouped by Smartphone sensor):